Italian Sausage Eggplant Bolognese Sauce

 1 large eggplant, peeled and cut lengthwise into 8 thin slices

 Peel the eggplant and cut it in half lengthwise.
 Cut each half into 4 lengthwise slices.

 Brush the eggplant slices with olive oil and sprinkle each lightly with salt and pepper.
 Place them on a large baking sheet.

 Roast in a 400-degree F oven for 20 minutes, turning the eggplant slices over halfway through cooking.

 Place on paper towels to cool.

 For the filling:

-Combine the ricotta, Parmesan cheese, shredded mozzarella, egg, parsley, salt and pepper and mix well.
+Combine the ricotta, Parmesan cheese, egg, parsley, salt, and pepper; mix well.

-When the eggplant has cooled about 10 minutes, place about 2 tablespoons of the filling mixture on each slice.
+When the eggplant has cooled about 10 minutes, place 2-3 tablespoons of the filling mixture on each slice.

 Spread it over the eggplant slice and then roll up into a cylinder.
 Repeat with all the eggplant slices.